htruccoUCSC/cmpm-121-f25-d3/PLAN.md

 - [x] display if cells are populated with a coin image
 - [x] allow players to pick up tokens from cells
 - [x] allow players to craft a new token play placing their token in a cell with a token of equal value
+- [x] add notice for when player reaches a "sufficient" value